 CodeSpark Academy is a fantastic coding program for beginners – no reading necessary!
 My kids have loved learning how to create their own programs and solve problems in a super fun way.
 Plus, you can try it for 30 days for free!

 Have you heard of CodeSpark?

-It was new to me until this summer when I downloaded a free trial and then we turned into paying customers!
+It was new to me until last summer when I downloaded a free trial and then we turned into paying customers!

 CodeSpark is a coding program designed for kids ages 5-9 and I am SO impressed with it.

 Last week, when we were doing some of our summer planning, one of the younger girls said, “Remember how we did CodeSpark last summer?
 Can we do that again?”

 And you bet I re-signed up immediately (the fact that we could do it for a month for free didn’t hurt either!).